tchaton/pytorch2lightning/README.md

 # Pytorch 2 Lightning Examples

-The repository shows :
+The repository will show you the followings:
-* how to convert a pure PyTorch Convolutional Neural Network Classifier trained on Mnist to [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning)
+* How to convert a pure `PyTorch Convolutional Neural Network Classifier` trained on Mnist to [PyTorch Lightning](https://github.com/PyTorchLightning/pytorch-lightning).
-* how Lightning makes it trivial to use more features.
+* How to add some features to Pure PyTorch and how Lightning makes it trivial.

 ![Minst Dataset](https://miro.medium.com/max/800/1*LyRlX__08q40UJohhJG9Ow.png)